dc4eu/educational-pilot/authorisation-model.md

 - **Verifier**: The entity responsible for validating an authorisation or credential
 - **Trust anchor**: An entity that is inherently trusted within a specific context (typically a public authority)

-# Governnace identified and modeled for Edcuation and professional Qualifcations
+# Governance identified and modeled for Edcuation and professional Qualifcations

 [DC4EU governance](./docs/governance/README.md)